KratosMultiphysics/Examples/dam/use_cases/2d_joint_element/README.md

 ## Case Specification

 This is a 2D mechanical problem for showing one of the several applications of the joint element.
-The joint element is a quasi-zero thickness element which allows to capture some discontinuities.
+The joint element is a quasi-zero thickness element which allows to capture some discontinuities in the solution.

 The problem consist on two beams in contact thanks to the joint element.
 The left side is totally clamped, working as a cantilever.
 An incremental point load is applied at the free side.